Managed futures account: Characteristics

 Managed futures accounts are operated on behalf of an individual by professional money managers such as CTAs or CPOs, trading in futures or other derivative securities.
 The funds can take both long and short positions in futures contracts and options on futures contracts in the global commodity, interest rate, equity, and currency markets.

 Trading strategies

 Managed futures accounts may be traded using any number of strategies, the most common of which is trend following.
 Trend following involves buying in markets that are trending higher and selling short in markets that are trending lower.
 Variations in trend following managers include duration of trend captured (short term, medium term, long term) as well as definition of trend (e.g. what is considered a new high or new low) and the money management/risk management techniques.
+A theoretical optimal portfolio capturing trends has been derived, and these trends have been widely documented.
 Other strategies employed by managed futures managers include discretionary strategies, fundamental strategies, option writing, pattern recognition, and arbitrage strategies, among others.
 However, trend following and variations of trend following are the predominant strategy.